 A wide range of factors can cause intense, sudden lower back pain.
 Sometimes it is as simple as pushing yourself too hard during an intense workout like F45 or HIIT and other times it may be as unexpected as kidney stones.

 The only way to know for sure what is causing your back pain is to see a doctor.
 Before you go though, there are a few possible causes of lower back pain that are worth considering to help you decide what might be going on.

 - Muscle strains or sprains: Overuse, bad form, or sudden movements can strain the muscles and ligaments in your back.
-When you have a tear in your muscle or tendons, it is called a strain.
+When you have a tear in your tendons or muscles, it is called a strain.
 When you have tears in ligaments, you are dealing with sprains.